 Declan, like many Columbans, has a passion for justice and equality.
 In living out the Gospel, according to the Church’s Social Teaching, Declan was also involved in social justice advocacy, and supported many local people who were paid poor wages by large sugar planters for their work on sugar plantations throughout the Provence.
 By involving the Church and supporting these victims of injustice, Declan faced harassment from the authorities; the Martial Law.

 Declan, like most Columbans left Negros in 1998 having turned over their parishes to the dioceses which were now sufficient in clergy to staff them.
-Declan was asked to go to Glasgow to promote mission and announce, by deed and word, the good news of Jesus Christ across Scotland and supports the society from his base there.
+Declan was asked to go to Glasgow to promote mission and announce, by deed and word, the good news of Jesus Christ across Scotland and supported the society from his base there until September 2020 when he moved to Solihull.